Depth sonar was off when liner Concordia hit rock, court told

 The Concordia’s captain, Francesco Schettino, is accused of the manslaughter of 32 people, causing a shipwreck and abandoning ship.
 He has admitted to making mistakes, but says he should not be the only one blamed.

-The ship’s operator, Costa Cruises, a unit of the U.S.-based Carnival Corp (CCL.N), has placed the blame squarely on Schettino and said that nothing discussed in the pre-trial hearing so far concerns its own organisation.
+The ship’s operator, Costa Cruises, a unit of the U.S.-based Carnival Corp, has placed the blame squarely on Schettino and said that nothing discussed in the pre-trial hearing so far concerns its own organization.

 A panel of court experts told the hearing that the sonar device had been off at the time of the shipwreck, according to people present in the hearing, which was closed to the public because the huge media interest could not be accommodated.